Start at the begining?

 We got to the resort near Bundaberg (why yes they make a rum there, and why yes we had more then our share of sampling) after a few days of beach combing the coast and it was a nice relief to be able to get a good nights sleep, WITH AC!!!
 So we where livin the good life :) The area was one of the only spots to get to the Barrier Reef from the beach so we checked out snorkling for a couple of days and saw a sea eel and snake, a ray, a small shark!, many beautiful fish, coral, sharp barnacles, no sponge Bob to my multiple shagrins.
 Snorklin is fun and all but BEWARE!
 The most dangerous thing about it is not even in the water, its being in the water mid-day, getting lost in this other world while your backside is getting TOASTED!
 Well worth it though, FO SHO!!!

 Near the resort in Bargara we found Mon Repos which is one of the two largest Loggerhead turtle rookeries in the South Pacific Ocean!
 So we were rockin on the turtle watching, very quitly mind you, so as to not disturb the moma poopin her eggs out.
 And boooyyy did she have a load, 100plus! cant member the exact # but it was alot, when I get the pics up you can countem yerself if ya like.
 After we watched moma crawl back to the ocean (which itself is an amazing thing, how she is able to move that huge mass) Me and Court got to help move the eggs to a safer location that is less likely to get washed into the tide.
 I squeezed one of the eggs, VERY gingerly, and it felt like a soggy pingpong.
-They mark, record and keep track of all the different locations of eggs to better understand the turtles.
-They did say that the lights kept on overnight in the nearby towns distract the young when they hatch and waddle back to the sea.
-They look for the light on the horizon to know which direction the water is and whith competing lights they get diverted which may result in more fatalities.
-All the more reason to shut your lights off when your not using them, AND another thing to keep in mind, balloons, cute little baby turtles love to try and eat those brightly colored death traps, so next time you think about getting a ballon as a gift, FORGET IT!
-Unless you want that out weighing your karma.

 No comments: